dm64/ConvertToOpenAir/README.md

 - **Block**: creates a block of airspace defined by the task.
 Closes the airspace by joining the last point to the first
 - **Ribbon**: creates an airspace strip or ribbon that follows the task line.
 The task line makes up the right hand boundary of the airspace (in the direction of travel).
 - **Markers**: creates a marker at each point in the file.
-The marker shape can be one of: bow, circle (default), diamond or star
+The marker shape can be one of: bow, circle (default), diamond, star or triangle

 ## Steps ##